02-ahmed/30-days-of-projects/README.md

-A gi repo for 30 projects a day for 30 days
+A git repo for 30 projects a day for 30 days